Belarusian nationalism: In Poland

 In Poland, Belarusian nationalism diverged along several lines, few of which outlived Poland's rule over the area.
 An early branch of Belarusian nationalism which emerged in the 1920s subscribed to Protestantism, rather than Greek Catholicism, as a unifying faith for Belarusians.
 The reasons for this choice were primarily economic; Protestant churches, which had begun missionary activity in Belarus that decade, had resources which Belarusian nationalist voices felt could be spent on the development of Belarus.
 The Protestant movement, on the other hand, saw local leaders as significant figures in assisting their missionary activity.
 As a result of Protestant missionary activity mixed with nationalism, the New Testament was translated into the Belarusian language by the British and Foreign Bible Society.

 Protestant Belarusian nationalists did not subscribe exclusively to any singular branch of Protestantism; some, like Branislaw Tarashkyevich, became followers of Methodism, while others became associated with Baptism.
 Additionally, others, such as Anton Luckievich, converted to Calvinism.
 The main representation of Protestant political power in Western Belorussia was the Belarusian Peasants' and Workers' Union, which, while officially having a platform of ambivalence towards religion, was led exclusively by Protestants.
 These same Protestant nationalists were tied to the Communist Party of Western Belorussia, with Belarusian Methodist leader Haliash Laukovich-Leuchyk saying, "I envision Evangelic socialism, or Communism, headed by Christ."
 The Belarusian Peasants' and Workers' Union collapsed in 1928 after its leadership was arrested by the Polish government due to concerns regarding their support for the Soviet Union.

 The Belarusian National Socialist Party, led by Fabijan Akinčyc, was founded in 1933, and became an additional force of Belarusian nationalism.
 Subscribing to Nazism, the Belarusian National Socialist Party viewed both Polonization and Russification as threats to the Belarusian nation, and placed emphasis on antisemitism, blaming Jews for Belarusian economic misfortunes.
 Akinčyc, having ties to the Foreign Office of the Nazi Party, received attention from the Polish government, and a ban on the party's activities in the Wilno Voivodeship.
 This ban, as well as additional bans in the Polesie, Białystok, and Nowogródek Voivodeships, led to the marginalisation of the party and Akinčyc leaving Poland for Berlin in the spring of 1939, where he faded into irrelevance.

+In 1930, the Central Union of Cultural and Economic Organizations (Centralny Związek Organizacji Kulturalnych i Gospodarczych, Centrạlny sajụz kultụrnych i haspadạrczych arhanizạcyj, Centrasajụz) was founded, a Belarusian minority organization by a group of Belarusian activists supporting compromise with the Sanationist government of Józef Piłsudski led by Anton Luckievich, Radasłaŭ Astroŭski and Fabijan Akinczyc, seeking to pragmatically preserve the Belarusian national movement inside the legal framework of the country.
+It originated as an organization to contest the 1930 Polish parliamentary election, winning 12,359 votes.
+It collapsed in 1932.